marcelltoth/alvis/README.md

 // progressive web app
 // web workers
 // use lighthouse
+// use machine learning, semantic ML to teach

 debugger with code examples and exercises real-time time and space complexity analysis